Get emails on the latest social networks, apps and games your kids are using, so you're always up to date.

 Agreeing what you and your child do online is a great way to start the conversation about online safety.
 That’s why we’ve created a simple family online agreement for you and your child to use.
 Together, you can decide what’s good to do online and what you should look out for.

-Once you’re both happy, why not stick it up somewhere as a reminder?
-You can also come back to it regularly to see if it’s still working.
+Once you’re both happy, save it somewhere you can both see or set it as the background on your family device as a reminder.
+Make sure to come back to it regularly to see if it’s still working.